My role: Product Designer (student project)

 - Patients in rural and low-income areas where specialists are scarce

 Spring Telemedicine succeeds when it can offer faster, reliable access to an expert provider.
-Our goal is to help patients receive more lasting and relationship-based care founded on the trust and history necessary to accurately diagnose and maintain health.
+The goal is to help patients receive more lasting and relationship-based care founded on the trust and history necessary to accurately diagnose and maintain health.

 Concept and sketches